How to properly taste whisky

 👃 The most important step!

-The correct technique:
+The right technique:

 1. First approach (10-15 cm distance)

-• Hold the glass 10-15 cm away from your nose.
+• Hold the glass 10-15 cm away from your nose

-• Breathe calmly in through your nose.
+• Breathe calmly through your nose

-• Gathering first impressions
+• Gather first impressions

 Why?
-The alcohol can numb your nose if you get too close.
+The alcohol can "numb" your nose if you get too close.
 Start gently!

-2. Move closer (5 cm distance)
+2. Closer (5 cm distance)

 • Bring the glass closer